Mer Island, Queensland: Education

+There are no secondary schools on Mer Island.
+The secondary campus of Tagai State College is on Thursday Island over 200 km away.
+Boarding facilities are available on Thursday Island.

 Culture

 The people of Mer maintain their traditional culture.
 Modern influences such as consumer goods, television, travel and radio are having an impact on traditional practices and culture.
 Despite this, song and dance remains an integral part of island life and is demonstrated through celebrations such as Mabo Day, Coming of the Light, Tombstone openings and other cultural events.
 In 2007, after two years of negotiations, the skulls of five Islander tribesmen were returned to Australia from a Glasgow museum where they had been archived for more than 100 years.

 The artist Ricardo Idagi was born on Murray Island.
 Idagi won the main prize at the Western Australian Indigenous Art Awards in 2009.

 Language

 The people of Murray Island speak Torres Strait Creole and Meriam, a member of the Eastern Trans-Fly languages of Trans–New Guinea; its sister languages being Bini, Wipi and Gizrra.
 Though it is unrelated to Kalaw Lagaw Ya of the Central and Western Islands of Torres Strait, the two languages share around 40% of their vocabulary.
 Torres Strait English is a second language.